JonathanLin0609/Hemolytic/README.md

 IHPP: Improved hemolytic peptide prediction with comprehensive hemolytic peptide sequences

 # Description
-This is the source code of IHEPC, a machine-learning predictor for Hemolytic peptides.
+This is the source code of IHPP, a machine-learning predictor for Hemolytic peptides.
 The trained models are also included in this package, facilitating prediction on a given data set.

 # Installation
 Requirements: